fenago/tableau-intermediate/lab-guides/md/lab_overview.md

 ### Labs

-Labs for this course are available at endpoints shared below.
-Update `<host-ip>` with the lab environment DNS.
+Labs for this course are listed below:

 1. Getting Started with Tableau Software
 2. Data Manipulation